w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to teach the learning outcomes:

 * Show examples of different images used to convey functionality, such as for printing, searching, or saving a document.
-Explain that it is necessary to provide  and equivalent, succinct text alternative that explains the function rather than a description of the image.
+Explain that it is necessary to provide  an equivalent, succinct text alternative that explains the function rather than a description of the image.
 For reference on how  to provide a text alternative for an image conveying function, see technique [G94: Providing short text alternative for non-text content that serves the same purpose and presents the same information as the non-text content](https://www.w3.org/WAI/WCAG21/Techniques/general/G94.html).

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Practical &mdash; Give students a set of images conveying function, such as a printer for a "print" button and a magnifying glass for a "search" button.
+* Practical &mdash; Discuss with students different examples of images conveying function, such as a printer for a "print" button and a magnifying glass for a "search" button.
 Ask students to provide an appropriate text alternative.
 Assess how students identify images that convey function and how they provide text alternatives that describe the functionality of the component the image is attached to.
 * Practical &mdash; Ask students to design a series of graphical buttons and links in a way that they are perceivable and distinguishable by all users.
 Assess how students apply accessibility requirements, such as contrast ratios, to graphical buttons and links.

 {% include excol.html type="end" %}